-Sugar-free mulberry jam and made without pectin and perfect for those on a Keto diet or for diabetics.
+Sugar-free Ontario Mulberry Jam is made without pectin and is perfect for those on a Keto or low-carb diet or for diabetics.

-The mulberry tree is also known as Morus is a deciduous tree that grows in many temperatures around the world.
+The mulberry tree, also known as Morus, is a deciduous tree that grows in many temperatures worldwide.

-When mulberries grow they begin green then turn white, followed by red and finally a deep purple or black colour when ripe.
+When mulberries grow, they begin green, turn white, followed by red, and finally, a deep purple or black color when ripe.

-Mulberries are sweet when they are ripe and often compared blackberries although they are nowhere near as tart.
+Mulberries are sweet when ripe and often compared to blackberries, although they are nowhere near as tart.

 Are Mulberries Edible?

-Yes, mulberries are edible and widely used in many recipes such as pies, tarts, ice-cream, wines, jams and savoury dishes too.
+Mulberries are edible and widely used in recipes such as pies, tarts, ice cream, wines, jams, and savory dishes.

 Black, red, and white mulberry are widespread in southern Europe, the Middle East, northern Africa and Indian subcontinent, where the tree and the fruit have names under regional dialects.
 Jams and sherbets are often made from the fruit in this region.
 Source

-About 5 years ago when my father-in-law was visiting and he started eating the berries from our mulberry tree.
+About five years ago, when my father-in-law was visiting, he started eating the berries from our mulberry tree.

 He asked us why we weren’t harvesting the berries as they were full of nutrients and delicious.

-From my research, there are two types of mulberry trees that grow in North America where we have the Morus Rubra on our property.
+From my research, two types of mulberry trees grow in North America where we have the Morus Rubra on our property.

-When I make our mulberry jam we use a mix of the deep red and dark black Morus rubra mulberries.
+When I make our mulberry jam, we use a mix of deep red and dark black Morus rubra mulberries.

-The reason for this is because the red mulberries are just a bit tart but as they turn a deep purple or almost black they are very sweet.
+This is because the red mulberries are just a bit tart,they are lovely but as they turn a deep purple or almost ovely.

 Harvesting Mulberries For Mulberry Jam

-Although we’ve been harvesting mulberries for years it has always been a challenge to get them off the tree.
+Although we’ve been harvesting mulberries for years, getting them off the tree has always been challenging.

-Once you stick your hand into the leaves you are going to hear many mulberries drop to the ground.
+Once you stick your hand into the leaves, you will hear many mulberries drop to the ground.

-My father-in-law recommended a tarp, cut and slit it then lay it around the base of the tree.
+My father-in-law recommended a tarp, cut and slit it, then lay it around the tree’s base.

-Once you’ve done that all you need to do is give the leaves or even the tree a gentle shake.
+Once you’ve done that, you only need to gently shake the leaves or even the tree.